-In 2007, seven new businesses located at the kitchen.
-The long-term goal is that these microenterprises would eventually locate in the Pasco downtown.
+Six new businesses, received technical assistance in 2008 through the Pasco Specialty Kitchen incubator, bringing the total count to 54 businesses assisted to date adding nine new FTE jobs in 2008 from new and existing businesses, 5.5 of which were low-moderate income jobs.
+The long-term goal is that these micro-enterprises would eventually locate in the Pasco downtown.
 Plans are in place to develop additional store frontage to give the starting entrepreneur time to build up capital to move out on their own.
 Most of these businesses sell their product at Pasco Farmers Market and other local markets.
 The types of jobs created by these micro-enterprises range as follows: Catering, Baking, Decorating, Food Service, and Manufacturing.
 This development of the Culinary Class project has also created the need for two teaching positions, in addition to a program manager.